openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 ### Member selection

-The CPC will hold an annual selection process in order to select primary and alternate community members.
+The Cross Project Council (CPC) will hold an annual selection process in order to select primary and alternate community members.

-[TODO:
-- candidates can self-nominate
+The CPC is responsible to ensure that the CoC Team is as representative and diverse as possible.
+To do so, the CPC commits to reach out proactively to individuals from underrepresented groups.

-- candidates can self-nominate for alternate or primary role
+Candidates can self-nominate to be selected as an alternate community member, a primary member, or both.

-- candidate must meet eligibility requirements
+Candidates must meet the [eligibility requirements](#eligibility).
-- CPC must work towards creating a CoC Team that is diverse
-- CPC member can block a candidate if they can motivate the reason why ]

 ### Eligibility